-Mrs. Clancy wanted to have some say in the matter and insisted that the dresses have matching shoes, so Kelly and Erin found a shop named “Dyeing To Meet You” and took a bag of shoes there to have the colours changed.
+Finola insisted that the dresses for Maggy’s wedding have matching shoes, so Kelly and Erin found a store named “Dyeing To Meet You”, to have them stained a pastel lavender blue.

-While Kelly discussed the shades and finishes, Erin explored the aisles packed with accessories and nicknacks.
-The displays were filled with shoe polish, glitter, glass beads, and racks of faux jewelry, where Erin noticed a strand of pearls that had a butterfly on the clasp.
+While Kelly talked with the store owner about shades and finishes, Erin explored the aisles that were packed with nicknacks, of polish, glass beads, and jewelry.
+There she noticed a strand of pearls that had a butterfly on the clasp.

-She was excited because she had seen one just like it as a kid and now that it was in front of her once again, she considered buying it, but when Kelly called to go, Erin decided not to and left.
+She had seen a string of beads just like it when she was very young, and now that it was in front of her once again, she considered buying it, but when Kelly called to go, Erin decided not to and left.

-When they returned to the apartment, Finola called out, “Your mother called.
+When they returned to the apartment, Finola announced to Erin, “Your mother called.
 She’s coming to New York.”

 “She’ll be overwhelmed.”

-On the day before the wedding Erin took a bus from her office to the airport to meet her mother, even though her mother had insisted otherwise.
+On the day before Maggy’s wedding, Erin took a bus to the airport to meet her mother, even though her mother had insisted otherwise.

-Erin waited and watched for a petit waif of a woman who was known to shy away from gatherings.
-Kerry was normally withdrawn from anyone who had authority, but in contrast was bold with her own children.
+Erin watched for a petit waif of a woman who was normally withdrawn from outsiders, but in contrast was bold with her own children.

-When the Irish delegation spotted Erin, each one called out her name and her face flushed red with the greeting, as they hugged and pinched, and patted down her feathers as if she was a bird fallen from a nest.
+When the Irish delegation spotted Erin, each one called out her name, and Erin’s face flushed red with the greeting.
+They hugged and pinched, and patted down her feathers, as if she was a bird fallen from a nest.

-Kerry spoke up, “You’ll overwhelm the girl.
+Kerry spoke up, “You’ll smother the girl.
 Give her some room to breathe.”

 The others stepped back and Erin sighed, “I wasn’t expect’n the lot o’ you.”

-Kerry said that she would like to meet Erin later but could not spare the time.
-She said she had a lot of cutting and stitching to do to finish the samples for the buyers.
+Kerry waved “goodbye” and said that she had to hurry because there was a lot of stitching to do, to finish samples for the buyers.

 The driver pulled over and Erin jumped out.